H-DNA/MPiSC/report/chapters/background/index.typ

 //
 // === C++11 memory model
 //
 // The C++11 memory model plays the foundational role in enabling native multithreading support.
-The C++11 memory model is not a syntatical feature or a library feature, rather it's a model to reason about the semantics of concurrent C++11 programs.
+The C++11 memory model is not a syntatical feature or a library feature, rather it is a model to reason about the semantics of concurrent C++11 programs.
 In other words, the C++11 multithreading-aware memory model enables the static analysis of concurrent C++11 programs.
 This, in essence, is beneficial to two parties: the compiler and the programmer.
 //
 // From the compiler's point of view, it needs to translate the source code into correct machine code.
 Many modern CPUs are known to utilize out-of-order execution, or instruction reordering to gain better pipeline throughput.
 This reordering is transparent with respect to a single thread - it still observes the effect of the instructions in the program order.
 However, this reordering is not transparent in concurrent programs, in which case, synchronizing instructions are necessary, so the compiler has to keep this in mind.
 With the possibility of concurrency, it needs to conservatively apply optimizations as certain optimizations only work in sequential programs.
 However, optimization is important to achieve performance, if the compiler just disables the any optimizations altogether in the face of concurrency, the performance gained by using concurrency would be adversely affected.
 Here, the C++11 memory model comes into play.
 It allows the compiler to reason which optimization is valid and which is not in the presence of concurrency.
 Additionally, the compiler can reason about where to place synchronizing instructions to ensure the correctness of concurrent operations.
 Therefore, the C++11 memory allows the compiler to generate correct and performant machine code.
 //